g4s8/gdf-am-2025/site/content/_index.md

  * metrics

 {{% note %}}
-This gateway handles authentication, streaming, retries, rate limits, metrics, and abstracts different AI providers.
+This gateway handles authentication, streaming, retries, rate limits, metrics, and hides provider differences behind a single API.

 From an architecture point of view, this is a normal backend service.
 And that’s exactly why Go fits so well here.